Skip to content

 4. 4

-Use DOCX when you need to extract content
+Use DOCX when content needs to be extracted

-Pulling text into another tool, repurposing a section, rewriting in a different style — all easier from DOCX.
+Pulling text into another tool, repurposing a section for a blog post, rewriting in a different style — all easier from DOCX where the content is already structured and editable.

 5. 5